 So, more than any other park, we suggest getting up and out the door as early as possible to experience the park.

-And, don’t forget, if you have a fourth grader, your whole family gets into National Parks free during their school year and the following summer as part of the Every Kid in a Park Program.
+And, don’t forget, if you have a fourth grader, your whole family gets into National Parks free during their school year and the following summer as part of Every Kid Outdoors.

 |November 11||Veterans Day|